OR13/draft-steele-spice-metadata-discovery/draft-steele-spice-metadata-discovery.md

 Purpose is more than just "which algorithms", it is also the intended use of the algorithm.

-For example, a key migth be used to sign assertions to create credentials, or challenges to enable authentication.
+For example, a key might be used to sign assertions to create credentials, or challenges to enable authentication.

 # Security Considerations